Understanding Memory Formats

 For a single image (N = 1), this format is very similar to how BMP-file format works, where the image is kept pixel by pixel and every pixel contains all required information about colors (for instance, three channels for 24bit BMP).

-NHWC data format is the default one for TensorFlow.
+NHWC is the default data format for image recognition in TensorFlow.

 This layout corresponds to dnnl_nhwc or dnnl::memory::format_tag::nhwc.